What is Smart Data?

 Smart-Data aims to make the production and use of data related to the technical operations of material transformation more reliable.
 Indeed, field observations show that a considerable amount of technical data produced is unusable, because it is not representative.

-The objectives of the Smart Data approach for processing industries are various:
+The objectives of the Smart Data approach for processing industries are diverse:

 Smart-Data consists first of all of looking at the data produced with a critical eye.
 It is a question of questioning the relevance of the data produced in relation to the properties, behaviors and industrial phenomena of material transformation.